 15 Possible Causes of Tinnitus: Survey Results

-I have Tinnitus.
+I have Tinnitus (ringing in the ears).
 I also studied statistical analysis in college.
-Making use of my background, I conducted a survey of Tinnitus sufferers and then analyzed the results.
+So, making use of my background, I conducted a survey of Tinnitus sufferers and then analyzed the results of 15 possible causes.

 I compiled the results into a form that can be easily interpreted to show if there are any common causes of Tinnitus.

 - More Likely Related to Tinnitus